JaneliaSciComp/multifish/README.md

 The purpose of this pipeline is to analyze imagery collected using [EASI-FISH](https://github.com/multiFISH/EASI-FISH) (Expansion-Assisted Iterative Fluorescence *In Situ* Hybridization).
 It includes automated image stitching, distributed multi-round image registration, cell segmentation, and distributed spot detection.

 This pipeline is containerized and portable across the various platforms supported by [Nextflow](https://www.nextflow.io).
-So far it has been tested on a standalone workstation and the Janelia cluster (IBM Platform LSF).
+So far it has been tested on a standalone workstation and the Janelia compute cluster (IBM Platform LSF).
+If you run it successfully on any other platform, please let us know so that we can update this documentation.

 The pipeline includes the following modules:
 * **stitching** - Spark-based distributed stitching pipeline
-* **registration** - Bigstream distributed registration pipeline
+* **spot_extraction** - Spot detection using hAirlocalize
 * **segmentation** - Cell segmentation using Starfinity
-* **spot_extraction** - Spot detection using hAirlocalize
+* **registration** - Bigstream distributed registration pipeline
 * **warp_spots** - Warp detected spots to registration
 * **intensities** - Intensity measurement
 * **assign_spots** - Mapping of spot counts to segmented cells